Building a Dedicated Server

 When you run your server you may notice a lot of errors and warnings related to shaders, this is normal as Unity is running without graphics.
 Fortunately, Unity has added an option to fully strip out shaders and fonts, thereby removing most of these errors.
 You can enable it in your project's settings.

-If you want to do this for other asset file types it's recommended to use one of the following tools:
+If you want to do this for various asset file types it's recommended to use one of the following tools:

 With the needed build profile is installed, you can switch to it and build the server.